Khalid al-Azm: Opposition to Nasser

 After the deposition of Shishakli, Azm again lost to Kuwatli in the presidential election of 1955.
 He retired briefly, then reemerged in November 1956 to enter the cabinet of Prime Minister Sabri al-Assali as minister of defense.
 Azm played a key role in achieving an alliance with the USSR, and traveled there repeatedly to arrange loans, economic pacts and arm sales, angering the United States, where he was nicknamed the "Red Millionaire".
-This name was even adopted by the Syria Press in the 1950s, although he was not a socialist, and in fact opposed the pre-eminent advocate of state socialism in the Arab World, Egyptian president Gamal Abdel Nasser.
+This name was even adopted by the Syria Press in the 1950s, although he was not a socialist, and opposed Egyptian president Gamal Abdel Nasser.
 He opposed in vain the union with Egypt in 1958 which created the United Arab Republic, arguing that Nasser would destroy Syria's democratic system and free market economy.
-Azm once again deserted political life during the Union years (1958–1961), and moved to Lebanon.
+After the formation of the United Arab Republic, Azm moved to Lebanon.